TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Related Works

 \section{Related Works}

-\paragraph{Single-Turn Black-box Jailbreak} Existing single-turn attacks fall broadly into training-free and training-based paradigms.
-Training-free methods including PAIR~\cite{PAIR}, PAP~\cite{zeng-etal-2024-johnny}, ReNeLLM~\cite{ding-etal-2024-wolf}, ArtPrompt~\cite{jiang-etal-2024-artprompt}, and Rainbow Teaming~\cite{Rainbow} rely on simple prompt tweaks, persuasion tactics, or handcrafted strategy libraries.
-Training-based approaches include methods such as AutoDAN-Turbo~\cite{Autodan-turbo}, CRT~\cite{hong2024curiosity}, Jailbreak-R1~\cite{guo2025jailbreakr1exploringjailbreakcapabilities}, and ArrAttack~\cite{li2025one}, which employ supervised fine-tuning on constructed attack datasets or RL to automatically acquire effective jailbreak behaviors.
-However, these methods remain fundamentally constrained by the single-turn formulation: the malicious intent must be fully embedded within a single prompt, which diverges from real-world jailbreak attempts, where users often interact with models iteratively across several turns.
+\paragraph{Single-Turn Black-Box Jailbreak} Existing single-turn attacks are categorized into training-free methods~\cite{PAIR, zeng-etal-2024-johnny, ding-etal-2024-wolf, Rainbow, wang-etal-2025-stand-shoulders}, which rely on prompt engineering strategies, and training-based approaches~\cite{Autodan-turbo, hong2024curiosity, guo2025jailbreakr1exploringjailbreakcapabilities, li2025one}, which utilize SFT or RL for optimization.
+However, these methods are constrained by the single-turn setting, requiring malicious intent to be fully embedded in one prompt, unlike the iterative nature of real-world jailbreaks.

-\paragraph{Multi-Turn Black-box Jailbreak} Multi-turn jailbreaks broaden the attack surface by distributing malicious intent across a dialogue trajectory.
-Training-free multi-turn attacks, such as Crescendo~\cite{Crescendomation}, ActorAttack~\cite{ren2024derail}, CoA~\cite{yang-etal-2025-chain}, and RACE~\cite{ying2025reasoningaugmentedconversationmultiturnjailbreak}, embed predefined tactics but tend to collapse when the target model deviates from expected patterns.
-Training-based methods, including Siren~\cite{zhao2025sirenlearningbasedmultiturnattack}, MTSA~\cite{guo-etal-2025-mtsa}, and HARM~\cite{HARM}, attempt to learn attack behavior by constructing preference pairs or using rejection sampling to select harmful queries (\cf{Figure~\ref{fig:trajectory_optimization}}).
-However, by optimizing each turn independently, these methods forgo the global planning that characterizes effective multi-turn jailbreaks, such as strategically useful but superficially innocuous intermediate queries.
-As a result, these methods systematically undervalue long-term interactions.
+\paragraph{Multi-Turn Black-Box Jailbreak} Multi-turn jailbreaks broaden the attack surface by distributing malicious intent across a dialogue trajectory.
+Training-free methods such as Crescendo~\cite{Crescendomation}, ActorAttack~\cite{ren2024derail}, CoA~\cite{yang-etal-2025-chain}, and RACE~\cite{ying2025reasoningaugmentedconversationmultiturnjailbreak} embed predefined tactics but tend to collapse when the victim model deviates from expected patterns.
+Training-based approaches, including Siren~\cite{zhao2025sirenlearningbasedmultiturnattack}, MTSA~\cite{guo-etal-2025-mtsa}, and HARM~\cite{HARM}, learn attack behavior via preference optimization or rejection sampling.
+However, by optimizing turns independently, these methods overlook the global planning and undervalue strategically useful yet superficially benign intermediate prompts, leading to suboptimal long-term interactions.